 For many patients, it starts with a little back pain and urine discoloration — symptoms that are easy to ignore and very forgettable.

 But, either quickly or over time, the back pain becomes chronic and the discolored urine alarming.
 Those early signs of bladder cancer aren’t easily detectable.
 That’s why it’s such a sneaky disease.
-And that’s why type 2 diabetes patients taking Actos need to be on the alert.
+And that’s why type 2 diabetes patients taking pioglitazone (brand name Actos) need to be on the alert.

 Actos: The Next Great Diabetes Drug?